These "must reads" for Texas independents is a work in progress. If you have others to recommend, let us know.

 Consortium News -- the first investigative journalism on the net, founded by the guys who broke the Iran-Contra scandal in the 1980s and who came from and still work in "mainstream media" - with honesty and intellect galore.

 Ballot Access News -- written by the premiere ballot access expert in the country, Richard Winger.
-Take a look at the miles of work they do every month to chronicle lawsuits, petition drives, legislative changes, book reviews and more to open up and clean up elections in the USA.
+Take a look at the miles of work Winger does every month to chronicle lawsuits, petition drives, legislative changes, book reviews and more to open up and clean up elections in the USA.
 Subscribe if you care, like we do, about competitive elections!

 Blog Maverick -- The Mark Cuban Weblog: Know any billionaires who do their own weblog?
 Just one reason Mark Cuban is called the "people's billionaire."
 PS He's also a truly independent!

 Charles Hugh Smith: An out-of-the-box independent and economist thinker who deep dives into the "deep state" that is doing great harm to our country's economic and security well-being.

 Quorum Report: Harvey Kronberg has our respect as a (if not, THE) top-notch political analyst of Texas politics.
-Though you have to subscribe for his worthy deep analysis dives, you can get the "Buzz" for free.
-These quick news alerts are a must see if you follow the Texas legislature.
-There are also his news clips that you can access for free -- a daily compilation of Texas press.
+Though you have to subscribe for Quorum's deep analysis dives, you can get the "Buzz" at Quorum Report for free.
+These quick news alerts are a must read if you follow the machinations of the Texas legislature.
+Quorum's news clips section that you can access for free -- is a daily compilation of Texas press.
 (We hope you will subscribe and keep what only Kronberg can do -- let us be 'insiders' from outside of the Capitol Dome.)

-Though we urge you to get to know who owns you local and state media, many of them, to their credit, fully disclose this information such as the Texas Tribune.
+Texas Tribune: Though we urge you to get to know who owns your local and state media, to their credit, The Texas Tribune, does fully disclose this information.
 Though, to be honest, we have been disappointed for the past few years in the Tribune's failure to adequately cover the terrible mistakes going on with Texas groundwater just 40 miles east of the Capitol, we respect much of what the Tribune does do.

 If you're lucky enough to have a local newspaper, we hope you will subscribe.
-Though many people are reading their news online, in rural communities, newspapers you can hold in your hand still play a very important role.
+Though many people are reading their news online, in rural communities newspapers you can hold in your hand still play an important role.

 Breaking the Two-Party Doom Loop by Lee Drutman: See Rich Winger's book review here.
 The League of Independent Voters of Texas has started a study group of this book.
 Contact LIV at email@example.com or call 512.213.4511 (landline) to join the group.